City of Knoxville Fire Department

 The Knoxville Fire Department is an ISO Class 2 department that provides fire protection and emergency medical services for the city of Knoxville, Tennessee.
-The department is responsible for 104 sqmi with over 180,000 residents.
+The department is responsible for 104 sqmi with over 190,000 residents.

 History

 The Knoxville Fire Department can trace its beginnings to 1854 when Town Marshal J.D.
 Stacks saw the need for an organized volunteer fire department.
 But it was in March 1885 when the city of Knoxville formed a full-time, paid fire department.
 By the turn of the century, the number of firefighters in the department had grown to 30.
 With the increase in personnel came the need for more fire stations and better equipment.
-In the last 100 years, the Knoxville Fire Department has grown from the Headquarters station in an old livery stable building with two horse drawn engine companies and one aerial truck company to 19 fire stations, out of which 13 fire engines, 3 squads, 3 quints, 5 ladder trucks, 2 rescue units, and 1 hazmat company operate, along with 5 tankers, 1 fire rescue boat and other specialty equipment.
+In the last 100 years, the Knoxville Fire Department has grown from the Headquarters station in an old livery stable building with two horse drawn engine companies and one aerial truck company to 19 fire stations, out of which 13 fire engines, 3 squads, 3 quints, 5 ladder trucks, 1 being a tiller or tractor drawn aerial, 2 rescue units, and 1 hazmat company operate, along with 5 tankers, 1 fire rescue boat, 1 ambulance, and other specialty equipment.
 These companies and units are under the command of 4 Battalions, each commanded by a Battalion Chief.
 The International Association of Firefighters (IAFF) Local is 65.